Whether you are an experienced chorister, a lead singer in the band, or a crooner in the shower, SRJC has the right voice class for you.

-SRJC has a rich tradition in choral music, which currently includes our Concert Choir and Chamber Singers.
+SRJC has a rich tradition in choral music, currently represented by our Concert Choir and Chamber Singers.
 Additional courses are available in vocal technique and diction.
 Applied Voice (private instruction) is available for students intending to major in music.

 NOVICE